Hzumre/Kahve-Sipari-Uygulamas-/README.md

 # Coffee-Shop
-It is a desktop project that I prepared with its layered architecture, taking into account OOP principles.
+It is a desktop project that I have prepared by taking into account the principles of layered architecture and OOP.